 Item 6 of the Regulations inserts new regulation 7.9.07ZB into the Corporations Regulations.

 Subregulation 7.9.07ZB(1) provides that this regulation is made for the purposes of paragraph 1017DA(1)(a) of the Corporations Act.
-Subregulation 7.9.07ZB(2) requires the trustee of a superannuation entity to provide the holder of a superannuation product with information relating to the entity and any relevant sub-plan, in accordance with subregulation 7.9.07ZB(3) of the Corporations Regulations.
+Subregulation 7.9.07ZB(2) (which only applies to trustees of RSEs) requires the trustee of a superannuation entity to provide the holder of a superannuation product with information relating to the entity and any relevant sub-plan, in accordance with subregulation 7.9.07ZB(3) of the Corporations Regulations.

 The table under subregulation 7.9.07ZB(3) of the Corporations Regulations largely replicates the requirements in regulation 2.38 of the SIS Regulations, with the following differences: